DivineDX/Hungrily/README.md

 5. Change your directory to ./DBConfig.
 Run psql < HungrilyPSQLUserCreation on the Terminal.
 This creates the superuser that will have access to the database

-6. Run psql < Hungrilydb.sql.
+6. Run psql hungrilydb < hungrilydb.sql.
 This initializes the database schema and inserts the large datasets.

 7. Start the backend server
 ```sh